locotive/locotive.github.io/content/authors/admin/_index.md

 ## About Me

-I am a third-year Computer Science student at Jeonbuk National University, and my areas of interest include Web Backend and Data Science.
+I am Nam Jaemin, a third-year Computer Science student at Jeonbuk National University.
+My areas of interest include Web Backend and Data Science